pollfish/docs/react-native.md

 Pollfish is a mobile monetization platform delivering surveys instead of ads through mobile apps.
 Developers get paid per completed surveys through their apps.

+Pollfish React Native Plugin can be found on [npm Registry](https://www.npmjs.com/package/react-native-plugin-pollfish).
+The source code and an example app can be found on [Github](https://github.com/pollfish/react-native-plugin-pollfish).

 <br/>

 # Prerequisites